Bergam0t/intro_to_python_course_proof_of_concept/planning/exercise_ideas.md

 # writing functions

+# getting data from sql databases

 # subsetting and filtering with pandas

+# making new columns with pandas

+# common pandas patterns
+- my old faithful for generating patient

 # grouped operations with pandas

 # simple statistics

 # automatically creating spreadsheets